-In 2006 hurling helmet safety standards were first introduced.
-It became compulsory for all players under the age of 18 to wear a helmet while playing in a match.
+In 2006, hurling helmet safety standards were first introduced.
+It became compulsory for all players under the age of 18 to wear a helmet while playing a hurling match.
 In 2010, it became compulsory for all players to wear a helmet with a faceguard in matches and training.
 This rule came into effect for camogie in 2011.
 All helmets had to pass the NSAI IS 355 safety standard test.
-Helmets that pass this test have a stamp across the back of them.
-Any helmet without this stamp on the back of a helmet does not pass the test and you are not insured in the event of an injury.
+Helmets that pass this test have a stamp across the back of the helmet.
+Any helmet without this stamp does not pass the test and you are not insured in the event of an injury.